For Those Looking To Make Fast Money Illegally, Stolen Property Gets The Job Done. But It Doesn’t End There.

 Addictions and Mental Illness

-With the recent Fentanyl craze along with other opioids such as oxytocin, oxycodone, methadone and so on pharmacies are burglarized and robbed daily.
+With the recent Fentanyl craze, along with other opioids such as OxyContin, methadone, and so on, pharmacies are burglarized and robbed daily.

-Right now Fentanyl is a hugely addictive drug additive that is cheap and in most cases can cause death if bought off the streets from shady dealers.
+Right now, Fentanyl is a hugely addictive drug that is cheap and, in most cases, can cause death if bought off the streets from shady dealers.

-For this reason, Naloxone is prescribed for free to Canadians who are at risk of a prescription overdose.
+For this reason, Naloxone is prescribed for free to Canadians who are at risk of an opioid overdose.

-Fentanyl is a huge money-maker at the moment for drug dealers and for those addicted it can be life or death and in many cases, death follows them unless they can be saved by Naloxone on time.
+Fentanyl is a huge money-maker at the moment for drug dealers, and for those addicted, it can be life or death, and in many cases, death follows them unless Naloxone can save them on time.

 In the end, property theft is either about needing money to pay the bills or related to drugs and alcohol.

-Then there is the thief who might just fancy something that they can’t afford and would like to have it even if it means to steal it.
+Then there is the thief who might fancy something they can’t afford and would like to have it even if it means stealing it.

-Then again, some people make a living by pursuing property theft which is the easiest to do rather than hold up a bank or business for cash.
+Some people make a living by pursuing property theft, which is easier to do rather than hold up a bank or business for cash.

 There are too many hidden opportunities for the robber or thief to get caught, but for some, it’s what they believe is their last option.

-Most professional thieves don’t pick random properties to a burglar or steal from they find a property that is an easy target and profiles it then go in for the loot.
+Most professional thieves don’t pick random properties to burglarize or steal from; they find a property that is an easy target and profile it, then go in for the loot.

-Besides if your deductible is higher than what was stolen there really is no point in claiming it on your insurance.
+Besides, if your deductible is higher than what was stolen, there is no point in claiming it on your insurance.

 Avoid The High Costs Of Property Theft